 - Los Padres Forestwatch v.
 U.S. Forest Serv., 25 F.4th 649 (9th Cir.
 2022) (defending the agency's application of CE-6 and stating the USFS was not required to examine impacts to public safety or fuelbreak location efficacy in analyzing whether extraordinary circumstances prevented the use of CE-6). - Mountain Communities for Fire Safety v.
 Elliott, 25 F.4th 667 (9th Cir.
-2022) (upholding the application of the USFS CE-6, where the agency analyzed each of the resource conditions for extraordinary circumstances as required in USFS regulations and found that the project would have "no significant impact" on each). - Safari Club Int'l v.
+2022) (upholding the application of the USFS CE-6, where the agency analyzed each of the resource conditions listed in extraordinary circumstances and found that the project would have "no significant impact" on each). - Safari Club Int'l v.
 Haaland, 31 F.4th 1157 (9th Cir.
-2022) (criticizing the State and Safari Club when they suggested their opposition to the Kenai Rule and the ensuing public controversy is an extraordinary circumstance that triggered FWS' obligation to prepare an EIS or EA;"[m]ere opposition to an action does not, by itself, create a controversy within the meaning of NEPA regulations.").
+2022) (criticizing the State and Safari Club when they suggested their opposition to the Kenai Rule and the ensuing public controversy is an extraordinary circumstance that triggered FWS' obligation to prepare an EIS or EA;"[m]ere opposition to an action does not, by itself, create a controversy within the meaning of NEPA regulations."). - Rocky Mountain Peace & Justice Center v.

-13 Cases were only counted once even if multiple claims were adjudicated within that case involving impact assessment.

-- Rocky Mountain Peace & Justice Center v.
 U.S. Fish and Wildlife Serv., 40 F.4th 1133 (10th Cir.
+2022) (concluding no extraordinary circumstances rendered the 2018

+5 Cases were only counted once even if multiple claims were adjudicated within that case involving impact assessment.

-2022) (concluding no extraordinary circumstances rendered the 2018 Environmental Action Statement ineligible for the application of the categorical exclusions). - Save our Skies v.
+Environmental Action Statement ineligible for the application of the categorical exclusions).

+• Save our Skies v.
 Federal Aviation Admin., 50 F.4th 854 (9th Cir.
 2022) (upholding FAA's application of its CE and stating that Save Our Skies did not meaningfully dispute that the orders fall within the scope of the categorical exclusion; the orders did not implicate extraordinary circumstances, so the FAA did not err in relying on the CE).